Juniper/contrail-vrouter/utils/vtest_py/README.md

 ## Running the tests

-Run **scons vrouter** to build the dpdk and vtest binaries Run **scons vrouter-py-ut** in the top level directory of the SB to run all the unit test cases.
+Run **scons vrouter** to build the dpdk and vtest binaries Run **scons vrouter-py-ut:test** in the top level directory of the SB to run all the unit test cases.

 To run individual tests either use run_test.sh from the source directory (method1) or goto the virtual env and run the test (method2)